Ultimately, you control how you assign jobs using the TIDY software.

-You can book a one-time job or book recurring jobs, which we call Plans.
+You can book a one-time job or book recurring jobs with pros you select, or by following your pro priority list.
+Recurring jobs we call Plans.

-To book a one-time job, follow these steps:
+To book a job with one of your pros, follow these steps:

 Jobs can be booked for up to 4 weeks in the future at this time.